sk4ndal-commits/trackmytask/README.md

 - **Task Management**: Create, edit, and delete tasks
 - **Time Tracking**: Start and stop timers for tasks
 - **Work Location Tracking**: Record whether you're working from home or office
-- **Daily Summary**: View a summary of all tracked tasks with their durations
+- **Time Reports**: View daily, weekly, or monthly summaries of all tracked tasks with their durations
 - **Data Export**: Export your time tracking data as CSV
 - **Light/Dark Theme**: Switch between light and dark mode
 - **Cross-Platform**: Works on Windows, macOS, and Linux